Updated: 04/12/20 | April 12th, 2020

 We had mixed experiences with keeping to a budget while traveling in Europe.
 We knew that Europe isn’t the cheapest place and that traveling with a child would mean we couldn’t travel as cheaply as if we were on our own.
 We weren’t keen to stay at the cheapest and nastiest accommodations with a little one, and we knew that food and diapers would cost us extra.

-That being said, we focused a lot on keeping our accommodation costs low by Couchsurfing in a couple of places, staying with friends of my sister, using Airbnb, and camping.
 We used a Eurail train pass (15 days within two months) for the bulk of our travel.
 I’m still undecided about whether this actually worked out cheaper than booking our own itinerary, but it was a good way to get around.

 We weren’t perfect though!
 Spending a bit over a week in Switzerland was not a good budget decision but we don’t regret going there.
 We definitely didn’t budget enough for the “Swiss chocolate fund”!